CosmWasm/docs-deprecated/docs/04-smart-contracts/13-testing.md

 + `No ContractData`
 + `Contract '<contract>' does not exist`

-If you get any of these theres a good chance you a missing a mock.
-When in multi test land, everything you interact with that can be considered a contract needs to be mocked out.
+If you get any of these there's a good chance you a missing a mock.
+When in multi-test land, everything you interact with that can be considered a contract needs to be mocked out.
 That includes your own simple little utility contract you don't intend to test right now as well as any services your contract interacts with.

-Look at your contract and see if you are passing in any dummy contract addresses, thats the most likely cause.
+Look at your contract and see if you are passing in any dummy contract addresses, that's the most likely cause.
 If you find any you must; mock it out with the above method; instantiate it with the above method; capture the address and pass that instead of a dummy one.
-Took me a while to get a complex contract fully mocked out but hopefully this helps you.
+Took me a while to get a complex contract fully mocked out but hopefully, this helps you.
 Now for the next glaring problem I faced.
 Mocking other services!!

 :::info